primesearch/LLR/llr64/Debug/Readme.txt

   LLR can run on all machines where gwnum code can run, so, on all Intel x86 compatible machines.

+  11/02/16 : Three new features has been added in the small primes ranges (< 1000 digits), all of them using the GNU-MP library and the APR-CL codes :

+  - The search for Wieferich primes in the range and with the base stated by the user.
+  - The test of Wieferich prime candidates with the base stated by user.
+  - The APR-CL primality test of general digit strings.
+  Please, see below for the ABC formats required for these features.

   - The option -oNoSaveFile=1 has been added at the request of an user.
   Indeed, if it is set, any test is restarted at beginning if stopped...

-  - 02/04/11 : Roundoff errors recovery has been improved ; continuing with
+  - 05/05/15 : The Roundoff error recovery code has been completely rewritten.
-  careful squarings or multiplications when more than 5 have been found...
-  Moreover, in this case, the save file is removed, in order to force a restart at the first iteration.
+  The logic is now very similar to Prime95 / Mprime's one, to avoid intensive usage of slow careful iterations.
+Continuing the test using the next FFT length is forced if the error is not reproducible, if it occured in a careful iteration, or if too much errors were encountered (MAX_ERROR_COUNT=5).

+  - 11/02/16 : To avoid endless retries, AbortOnRoundoff option is forced when testing with the next FFT length has been done more than MaxFFTinc times (5 by default).
+Then, the default is continuing the test with the next term in the input file.
+But the user can override this behavior by setting -oStopOnAbort=1, and then, manually deciding to continue.

+  - To improve reliability, error checking may now be forced, if the program is working near the current FFT limit.
+This feature may be adjusted by using the option -oPercentFFTLimit=dd.d, the default value beeing 0.5 ; note that setting echk to one is generally not much time consuming : typically 5% more.
+  Also, this feature may be wiped out by setting PercentFFTLimit to 0.0!

+  - For those wo do not like to force error checking, I implemented a new option : -oNextFFTifNearLimit=1 (default is zero).
+If activated, and if the default FFT length at setting is too near the limit, then, FFT_Increment is incremented by one, a message is displayed and the test is immediatly restarted ; indeed, in this case, echk can no more be forced...

   - In all versions of LLR, a simple trial division test was done for candidates not larger than 32 bits ; now, an APR-CL test as been added as a new feature in all primality or PRP tests, for all candidates not larger than 100 decimal digits.
-This code is implemented in a binary application called as a child process.
+On Windows platforms, this code is implemented in a binary application called as a child process.

   - The new option -oBPSW=1 allows to replace the standard Lucas PRP test by the Baillie-PSW one (see http://www.trnicely.net/misc/bpsw.html for details)